-This course opens with a coverage of several types of oscilloscopes.
-Next is the concept of micro-wave circuits, followed by a study of the basic characteristics of waveguides, antenna theory, arrays and radiation patterns.
+This course opens with a coverage of several types is the concept of micro-wave circuits, followed by a study of the basic characteristics of waveguides, antenna theory, arrays and radiation patterns.
 The course continues with final stage amplifiers and micro-wave oscillators, including klystrons, magnetrons, carcinatrons, standing wave and backward wave devices.